litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 With the proliferation of custom resources & operators, especially in the case of stateful applications, the steady-state is manifested as status parameters/flags within Kubernetes resources. k8sProbe addresses verification of the desired resource state by allowing users to define the Kubernetes GVR (group-version-resource) with appropriate filters (field selectors/label selectors).
 The experiment makes use of the Kubernetes Dynamic Client to achieve this.The `k8sProbe` can be defined at `.spec.experiments[].spec.probe` the path inside ChaosEngine.

-It supports following CRUD operations which can be defined at `probe.operation`.
+It supports following CRUD operations which can be defined at `probe.k8sProbe/inputs.operation`.

 - **create:** It creates kubernetes resource based on the data provided inside `probe.data` field.
 - **delete:** It deletes matching kubernetes resource via GVR and filters (field selectors/label selectors).